Access Control19 min read

 • Cyolo: Zero Trust Network Access with OT-specific features and session recording

-• TeamViewer Tensor with OT mode: Provides secured remote access with enhanced logging when properly configured
+• TeamViewer Tensor with OT mode: Secured remote access with enhanced logging when properly configured

-General-purpose SSL VPN / ZTNA platforms adapted for OT use: Fortinet FortiGate with FortiClient, Palo Alto Networks GlobalProtect, Cisco AnyConnect with Duo MFA.
-These require more configuration to meet OT remote access requirements but leverage existing infrastructure investment.
+General-purpose SSL VPN / ZTNA platforms adapted for OT use -- Fortinet FortiGate with FortiClient, Palo Alto Networks GlobalProtect, Cisco AnyConnect with Duo MFA -- require more configuration to meet OT remote access requirements but leverage existing infrastructure investment.

 Jump Server Design

 Operating system: Windows Server (current supported version).
-The jump server should be maintained with current security patches — it is not subject to the same patching constraints as process-side OT systems because it does not run certified process control software.
+The jump server should be maintained with current security patches.
+Unlike process-side OT systems, the jump server does not run certified process control software, so there is no patching constraint.

 Application whitelisting: Only the remote access tools (RDP clients, VNC clients, vendor engineering software for specific authorized use cases) and system management tools should be executable on the jump server.
-Application whitelisting prevents the jump server from being used as a general-purpose execution environment.
+Application whitelisting prevents the jump server from being used as a general-purpose execution environment if compromised.

 Session recording: All sessions initiated from the jump server should be recorded with video and keystroke logging.
 Session recordings should be stored on a tamper-proof storage system accessible only to security administrators.
 Retention should meet regulatory requirements (minimum 90 days; longer for environments subject to NERC CIP or similar requirements).